timdiels/chicken_turtle_project/README.md

 ### Testing

 Tests must be placed in `$project_name.test` or a sub-package thereof.
-Tests are run with py.test from the project root from within a `venv`.
+Tests are run from within the venv with `py.test`.
+To enter the venv, run `. venv/bin/activate`.

+To get a coverage report, run: `py.test --cov=$your_project_name --testmon-off`.
+If you forgot to add `--testmon-off`, run `rm .testmondata` to fix testmon.

 ### Releasing to Python indices